 - Don’t forget to take breaks – This one really should be applied to both work and office settings but generally in the office it is easier to take breaks.
 You can chat to your colleagues, move around the office, whereas at home, you can be isolated and it can be easy to be glued to your screen.
 Get up, breathe some fresh air!

 - Reclaim that extra time! - All of a sudden, you’re not doing that treacherous commute to work, so use the time you’re saving wisely.
 Take your dog for an early morning stroll or, even better, take yourself.
 Use it as ‘you time’ and give yourself the pleasant commute you always dreamed of... right back to your home.

 Remember: It’s not all about work

 In a recent survey, we found over half of lawyers work more hours from home than at work and this is understandable but not the best use of your time.
 The aim is to be productive but not work yourself into the ground.
 By trying to stick to your usual office hours, creating dedicated work spaces to stop you from thinking about work when you shouldn’t be and allowing time for other activities and taking breaks, we can be more productive so we can have as much time to focus on life as we do on work.
 That’s why at Realm we call it life-work balance.

 If you want to find out more make sure to read our other blogs on Reducing the risk of burnout, setting goals and how to be happier while working from home.
+Also check out this amazing block from Clio on avoiding solicitor burnout.
 If you want to find a new job or looking for advice don’t hesitate to get in touch with our consultants.
 We have recruiters working in all of the main legal practice areas, so we are perfectly positioned to help you take your next step.